top of page

 Ball on a String - a Better Than Fetch™ Herding Game

-Built on the core principles of Show & Switch™, BOAS is a cornerstone of the BTF Herding Games courseb and consistently a student favorite.
+Built on the core principles of Show & Switch™, BOAS is a cornerstone of the BTF Herding Games course and consistently a student favorite.
 Originally created and perfected alongside our own reformed car-chaser, Raven, this game introduces advanced cues like "Easy," to slow your dog's stalking pace, and "Stand," to halt them mid-chase.
-The teaching framework is deeply influenced by Emma Gray's foundational approach, thoughtfully structured to ensure clear progress and meaningful results, whether you're a beginner or a seasoned pro.
+The teaching framework is deeply influenced by sheepdog pros, thoughtfully structured to ensure clear progress and meaningful results, whether you're a beginner or a seasoned pro.

 Outrun Game - a Better Than Fetch™ Herding Game